• Skip to primary navigation

 Jump to Recipe·Print Recipe

-This healthy pumpkin scones recipe is gluten free, paleo and vegan friendly.
-They're made with a combination of cassava flour and almond flour and sweetened with maple syrup.
-These easy pumpkin scones are moist, flavorful and super easy to make - the whole family will love them!
+These paleo pumpkin scones are made with a combination of cassava flour and almond flour and sweetened with maple syrup.
+They don't require any eggs and are refined sugar free!
+These scones are moist, flavorful and super easy to make - the whole family will love them!

 top view of scones